Earning your terminal degree is just the beginning.

 Why earn your DNP degree?

 You have your Master of Science in Nursing degree.
-Why the DNP degree?
+Why an online DNP program?
 Why now?

-There are as many reasons to pursue an online DNP program as there are opportunities waiting for you after graduation.
+There are as many reasons to complete an online Doctor of Nursing Practice program as there are opportunities waiting for you after graduation.
 When you earn your DNP, you learn to impact patient care from a higher level.
 As the baby boomer wave of experienced healthcare professionals prepares for retirement, new vacancies in high-level positions are emerging across the nation.
 The future of our healthcare system hangs in the balance — and we believe it can only be as strong as its leadership.
 That’s why now is the time to earn your DNP and lead the way.

 Dr. Elizabeth Buck, Assistant Dean for Nursing, discusses the difference between a DNP and a Ph.D.
 Dr. Buck further explains the Maryville DNP program, including the esteemed curriculum, the scholarly project, and expected outcomes for DNP graduates.